 See a Professional – If you suffer from depression, manic disorders, bipolar disorders, or find yourself feeling hopeless, worthless, or suicidal, it is time to seek help.
 If you’re leaning on alcohol or drugs to cope, you should also seek help.

 Take a Vacation – If you can’t break yourself free from the blues, it may be time to break free physically.
 Go somewhere warm, sunny, and full of things you love and enjoy.
-Doesn't have to be far, a few hours south can do wonders.Be Kind – Be good to yourself.
+Doesn't have to be far, a day or two a few hours south of your locale can do wonders.Be Kind – Be good to yourself.
+We're all too hard on ourselves.
 Don’t direct negative thoughts or words at yourself for unproductivity, fatigue, overeating, or any other missteps.
 Treat yourself as you would a friend in the same situation.
+That will make a huge difference.